sergrt/CameraAiDetector/README.md

 OpenCV DNN or CodeProject AI can be used to analyze video stream.
 Some notes to consider:
 - Both provide CUDA support, but using CodeProject AI does not require to build OpenCV with CUDA support
 - OpenCV DNN uses more RAM
-- Performance depends on hardware.
-CUDA-enabled OpenCV and CodeProject AI seem to perform really close to each other
+- Performance depends on hardware and operating system:
+    - CUDA-enabled OpenCV and CodeProject AI seem to perform really close to each other
+    - CPU calculations (on Linux systems) seem to perform better with OpenCV DNN.
+Benchmarking on low end mini-pc with Linux Ubuntu 22.04 shows that OpenCV DNN processes frame almost 1.5x faster
-- Compiling OpenCV with CUDA support for Windows is _really_ slow
+- Compiling OpenCV with CUDA support is _really_ slow

 ## Configuration
 Configuration is stored in `settings.json` file, and options are (mostly) self-explanatory.
 Some notes: